Archive for the 'history' Category

 John 8:36

-Another holiday is another opportunity to teach your children why we celebrate.
+Another holiday is another opportunity to teach your children.
 Try to always have a centerpiece that represents the holiday so you can be reminded to talk about it at meal times.

-This weekend we need to help our children understand that God has allowed us to live in a free country and that many brave soldiers have fought physical and spiritual battles to ensure we have FREEDOM.
+While we may not agree with everything happening in our country right now, we still need to celebrate with our children the fact God has allowed us to live in a free country and that many brave soldiers have fought physical and spiritual battles to ensure we have freedom.

 Conversation: